-- It’s saddening that half of Ramanujan’s work were those which were already recently proven.
+- It’s saddening that half of Ramanujan’s work was those which were already recently proven.
 He wasted his time and energy on proven equations.
-This was not because he was trying to prove them wrong or so, this was for he didn’t know if they were already proven.
+This was not because he was trying to prove them wrong or so, this was because he didn’t know if they were already proven.
 He lacked resources.

-- The works of Ramanujan were genius, so genius that, the ones that were an ordinary mathematical reader could barely understand exactly how Ramanujan achieved the results.
+- The works of Ramanujan were genius, so genius that, the ones that were ordinary mathematical readers could barely understand exactly how Ramanujan achieved the results.

 - Ramanujan initially declined the request of Dr. Hardy to travel to England.
 Because his Brahmin upbringing forbade him from visiting any foreign land.
-After this, Ramanujan’s work was further endorsed by former mathematics lecturers of Trinity College, Cambridge – Gilbert Walker.
+After this, Ramanujan’s work was further endorsed by a former mathematics lecturer at Trinity College, Cambridge – Gilbert Walker.
 Walker’s endorsement led to an arrangement for a scholarship for Ramanujan at the University of Madras.
 Ramanujan received Rs.
-75 per month scholarship so that he could continue with research.
+75 per month scholarship so that he could continue with his research.
 In the meantime, Hardy asked his friend E. H. Neville who was posted in Madras as a lecturer to mentor Ramanujan into visiting Cambridge.